cphellipematos/Avatar/README.md

 # Avatar
 My own avatar website.

 This is a place where I deciced to show my skills and development basis web concepts.
-Here You can find some concepts as SOLID, OPP and Clean Code and Repository Pattern.
+Here You can find some concepts as SOLID, OOP, Clean Code and Repository Pattern.

 # Technologies
 - .Net Core C#